Hans Henrik Andreasen

-Hans Henrik Andreasen also known as HH (born 10 January 1979) is a Danish former professional footballer and current working as an youth coach at Esbjerg fB.
+Hans Henrik Andreasen also known as HH (born 10 January 1979) is a Danish former professional footballer and current working as a youth coach at Esbjerg fB.

 Club career

 Esbjerg fB & Greuther Fürth

 He played for German side SpVgg Greuther Fürth between 2005 and 2007.
 Before playing abroad in Fürth, he broke through in Danish football, playing for Esbjerg fB.
 He was one of the players who established Esbjerg in the Danish Superliga, in the first five years of the new millennium.
 After his transfer to Germany, he was a regular in the starting lineup.

 OB

 In the summer of 2007, he returned to Denmark to play for Odense Boldklub.

 For a midfielder, he was a prolific goal scorer, and he went on to score 47 goals i 211 appearances for OB.
 37 were scored in his 166 matches in the domestic league, before he moved back to Esbjerg in January 2013.